Xenthys/ShareXen/README.md

 As a security measure, this script doesn't accept files that aren't recognized as images or videos, based on their mime type.
 That can be modified, but here again, do it at your own risk, I won't support you there.

-Deletion hashes are only as secure as your `DELETION_SALT` is.
+Security keys are only as secure as your `SALT` is.
 Make sure to have a **very random** string there containing basically any character you want, and of course **never** share it with anyone.
-I can't stress this enough, as it would allow anyone having it to compute the deletion hash for any image file.
-Keep in mind that having to change the deletion salt means all previously generated deletion hashes will be rendered invalid.
-Of course, take great care of user tokens too, especially admin ones (if you have any) since they can be more destructive than deletion hashes, although you can safely update any of them without breaking any deletion hash whatsoever.
+I can't stress this enough, as it would allow anyone having it to compute the security key for any image file.
+Keep in mind that having to change the deletion salt means all previously generated keys will be rendered invalid.
+Of course, take great care of user tokens too, especially admin ones (if you have any) since they can be more destructive than security keys, although you can safely update any of them without breaking any key whatsoever.

 ## Contributing